Healthy Recipes Blog

 Yes!
 Frying or grilling works best to create a wonderful crust on the patties, sealing the juices in.
 These grilled burgers are super juicy!
 But broiled burgers, while not as browned, are also very good, and broiling is easier than grilling or pan-frying.

-As for baked hamburgers, they are delicious and super easy, but they are the least juicy out of all these cooking options.
+As for baked hamburgers, they are delicious and super easy, but they are the least juicy of all these cooking options.

 I need these to be dairy-free.
 Can I skip the cheese?

 Yes.
 The cheese greatly enhances them, but they are very good without it.
-I do encourage you to top them with sauteed onions, especially if you skip the cheese.
+I do encourage you to top them with sautéed onions, especially if you skip the cheese.

 What type of ground beef should I use?